ViktorAbrahamsson/vue-testproject/README.md

-# vue-project that I can use for learning Vue.
+# vue-project that I can use for learning Vuetify.

 ## Project setup
 ```